This is a common question we ask our clients before we begin outbound sales, to give us a reasonably good idea of what to expect in the coming months.

 Let me explain.

-Many upper level executives are unaware of the exact point in time that a business development executive initiates contact with a prospect.
-By initiating contact, I mean the time when the first cold email was sent, or the cold call was made, or the prospect was met at an event or a conference.
-The number of calls made, emails sent etc., are usually no more than numbers to them.
-They become aware of individual prospects only when they communicate interest in their product or service in some manner.
 Generally, this is considered to be ground zero and the starting point of the sales cycle, whereas in reality, this point is about 40% along the sales cycle in an outbound sales process.
-The executive probably sent several emails, spoke to the prospect over the phone and maybe even had some face to face meetings to get the prospect to actively engage with their product/company.
-In failing to include this in the sales cycle calculation, sales managers are skewing the numbers significantly.
+The executive probably sent several emails, spoke to the prospect over the phone and maybe even had some face-to-face meetings to get the prospect to actively engage with their product/company.
+In failing to include this in the sales cycle calculation, sales managers are skewing the numbers significantly, leading to mistakes in the sales cycle.

-The second important mistake, and one that should not be made at all is calculating the sales cycle of inbound and outbound processes together as a single number.
-When you get an inbound lead, the incubation period, that is the time during which the prospect is recognizing their pain point, realizing that they need a solution, as well as probably budgeting this solution is already over.
+The second important mistake, and one that should not be made at all is calculating the sales cycle of inbound sales process and outbound processes together as a single number.
+When you get an inbound lead, the lead incubation period, that is the time during which the prospect is recognizing their pain point, realizing that they need a solution, as well as probably budgeting this solution is already over.
 In an outbound process, this is reversed.
-In several instances, there might not be a recognition of pain points until after contact has been made and they become aware of your product.
-So, sales cycle calculation should always be done independently for inbound and outbound processes.

 We are in a very low entry barrier business, by which I mean that every company is performing sales and is reasonably open to new avenues of lead and revenue generation.
-Other companies should make adjustments based on the entry barrier, competition in the market and any seasonal aspects to sales that they are subject to.
+Other companies should make adjustments based on the entry barrier, competition in the market, and any seasonal aspects to sales that they are subject to.

 - An inbound lead usually matures and closes in 2-3 weeks.